edeliver/edeliver/strategies/README.md

 If you want to implement your own strategy, fork away.
-Currently, deliver only works with strategies defined in the local `strategies` directory, but with very little effort it can support any strategy specific to your own setup.
+Currently, deliver only works with strategies defined in the local `strategies` directory, but with very little effort it can support any strategy specific to your setup.

-Ideally, there will be core strategies which will reside with the project, then custom ones which will stay withing your app's repository.
+Ideally, there will be core strategies which will reside with the project, then custom ones which will stay within your app's repository.
 This is not revolutionary, Capistrano is using the same concept for SCMs.